LLM International Business and Commercial Law

 - To develop a general range of transferable and generic skills in problem-solving and reasoning as well as written communication.

 - All PGT students are required to undertake the Postgraduate Law Learning and Research Skills course, the classes for which take place throughout the academic session.
 There will be one class per week throughout semesters one and two.

 - These classes are absolutely essential, as they will equip you with the necessary legal research skills required to successfully complete the research papers.
 The dissertations are independent pieces of work.
 The guidance that you will require to submit dissertation of postgraduate standard will come predominantly from these Learning and Research Skills classes.

 - All the PGT students have a right to up to 4 face-to-face meetings with their supervisor, each of which should be a minimum of 30 minute.
 The first of these meetings should be to discuss a plan of work, to identify useful literature, and so on.
 The topic of subsequent meetings will be decided by the student.

 Formative feedback, ether written and/or oral, is made available during the supervision process by the supervisor.

 Feedback/ comprehensive comments will also be provided on the marked dissertations and will be released with the result.

 The topic covered by the dissertations should relate to an area of law studied in either semester one or two as long as it is a core unit if you are following specialised LLM stream.
-The International Business and Commercial Law stream students must chose a topic from one of their designated optional courses since there are no core courses for that stream.
-The general LLM stream students can choose any topics since they have no core and no designated optional courses in their stream.
+The International Business and Commercial Law stream students must choose a topic from one of their designated core course units.
+The general LLM stream students can choose from any topic since they have no core courses in their stream.